EllisOllier/brainstorm-ai/README.md

 - Vercel
 - Supabase
 - Lexical
-- GeminiAPI or similar (not implemented yet)
+- Gemini API or similar (not implemented yet)